ED-NY/Magspoof-card/README.md

 # Magspoof-card
 This project comes from：https://github.com/samyk/magspoof<br>
-I just changed it to the size of a credit card and added its own coil and battery holder.
+I just changed it to the size of a credit card and added its own coil and battery .
 The model 2032 lithium battery is used.<br/>
 Here is a picture of the PCB<br>
 ![image](https://github.com/ED-NY/Magspoof-card/blob/master/magspoof-card1.png)<br/>
 ![image](https://github.com/ED-NY/Magspoof-card/blob/master/magspoof-card2.png)<br>